andrisecker/CA1-Oriens-Lacunosum-Moleculare---Lawrence-et-al.-2006/NeuroML2/test_Capool/README.md

     cd NEURON
     python test_Ca_nrn.py

-Based on the simplified NEURON code we created a NeuroML2 file [../../Capool.channel.nml](https://github.com/andrisecker/Lawrence2006-CA1-OLM/blob/master/NeuroML2/Capool.channel.nml) reprodes the same behaviour without the pump, but has some limitations when used with the Ca++ pump on the membrane.
+Based on the simplified NEURON code we created a NeuroML2 file [../../Capool.channel.nml](https://github.com/andrisecker/Lawrence2006-CA1-OLM/blob/master/NeuroML2/Capool.channel.nml), which reprodes the same behaviour without the pump, but has some limitations when used with the Ca++ pump on the membrane.
 Still in development ...

     cd NeuroML2
     python test_Ca_jnml.py